-Stalking Charges in Las Vegas
+Stalking Defense Lawyer in Las Vegas

 Nevada’s stalking and aggravated stalking statutes provide for harsh penalties.
 If you are charged with making threats, stalking or harassing another person then contact an experienced attorney at the Office of Joel M. Mann.

 Attorney Joel M. Mann is particularly experienced in fighting charges for stalking, aggravated stalking or cyberstalking through Clark County, including Las Vegas, North Las Vegas or Henderson, Nevada.